 Ida Josephine White, "A Life of John Ruskin" [English Course]

 Lelia B. Smith, "Homes of Famous Poets" [Latin Scientific Course]

 Hal Caldon Cushman, Class History [Latin Scientific Course]

 Glenwood G. Tilley, Address to Undergraduates [President of the Class; Latin Scientific Course]

 Florence Ingersoll, Valedictory [Secretary and Treasurer of the Class; above 90% scholastic average in the College Course]

 Above, the "Class Ode", written by F. I., in '90, which might be Florence Ingersoll '09, rather than '90.

-If you have stories about any of the graduates listed above, please leave a comment or contact me directly.
+If you have stories about any of the graduates listed above, please leave a comment for the benefit of fellow researchers.